josecelano/data-version-control/README.md

 # Custom features for this fork

-This is a fork from a totorial example repo.
+This is a fork from a tutorial example repo.
 I'm adding some new features like an script to classify images using the generated model.
 For more details read the original tutorial.

 * Tutorial: https://realpython.com/python-data-version-control/